dcodeIO/PSON/README.md

 You **love** JSON for its simplicity but **hate** it for its network overhead?
 You **love** ProtoBuf for its small packet size but **hate** it for its complexity?

-*Can't there be solely love?*
+*Can't there solely be love?*

 Yes it can!
 -----------
-PSON is a binary serialization format built on the simplicity of JSON and the encoding capabilities of [ProtoBuf.js](https://github.com/dcodeIO/ProtoBuf.js).
+**PSON** is a binary serialization format built on the simplicity of JSON and the encoding capabilities of [ProtoBuf.js](https://github.com/dcodeIO/ProtoBuf.js).

 Usage